Abbreviation for Received? Definition & Meaning

 The History of the Word Received

-The word “received” has been in use for centuries.
-It comes from the Latin word “recipere,” which means “to take back” or “to accept.”
-Over time, it evolved through Old French (“receivre”) before becoming the English word we use today.
+The word received has a long history dating back centuries.
+It originates from the Latin word recipere, which means “to take back” or “to accept.”
+Through Old French, where it appeared as receivre, the term gradually evolved into the English received we use today.

 25 Interesting Facts About the History of Received